 Safety Software - The IT Taboo

 Darragh Geoghegan, our CEO at Engage EHS made the point that health and safety was hardly leading from the front like other business functions, such as HR and Finance who aren't able to do their jobs without the right systems in place.
-Instead, he sees health and safety software at a very early phase of the adoption curve, lagging behind these other business functions.
+Instead, he sees safety software at a very early phase of the adoption curve, lagging behind these other business functions.
 There is, however, a change in attitude towards the overall cost that companies must incur to attain the software.
 He is now seeing a much larger mindset placed on the value it brings rather than the cost.

 As to where we are on the adoption curve, I think we’re still in the early phases, because safety tends to lag a little behind other business functions.
 We’re not at the stage of HR or finance, where people won’t be able to do their jobs without having the right systems in place.
 But I think the shift were seeing now is that companies are realising it’s a value centre, not a cost centre - Darragh Geoghegan, Engage EHS.